cpustejovsky/learnAndUnderstandNodeJS/README.md

 Event Emitter is an object with properties which are arrays of functions.

 System Events
-handled by a C library called "libuv"
+handled by a C++ library called "libuv"

 Inside libuv is an event loop where libuv checks to see if the queue is empty to do something.

-**Insert Picture Diagram Here**

 This also allows NodeJS code to be **non-blocking**: does other things without stopping your program from running.
 This is made possible by Node's asynchronous nature.